Palladium Boots: History

-The brand was initially founded to supply equipment such as tyres for the aviation industry in 1920.
+Palladium was initially founded to supply equipment such as tyres for the aviation industry in 1920.
 After the end of World War II, the brand shifted to making shoes with rubber soles.
-The Palladium Pampa boot was first invented in 1947 and was designed for the French Foreign Legion as a lightweight, quick-drying combat boot for soldiers in the French colonial empire.
-A modern reinterpretation was released by the brand in 2017.
+The Palladium Pallabrouse boot was introduced in 1947 and was designed as a lightweight, quick-drying combat boot for the French Foreign Legion.
+Two years later, Palladium released the Pampa boot for the French paratroopers.
+In 1951, Palladium introduced the Palla Louvel basketball shoes, which became the official shoe of ASVEL Basket and was heavily endorsed by Alain Gilles.
+The Pallatennis sneakers became the unofficial shoes of student leaders during the social uprisings of 1968.